Vortyne/Dark-Souls-PTDE-Replayer-Convenience-Fixes/README.md

 All whips -> attacks ignore shields
 Mail breaker -> heavy attacks go through shields

+Improve Channeler's Staff buff (Bullet, SpEffectParam)
+- Buff time increased to 60 seconds, also buffs the user.
+This is the same length of time as the buff the actual channeler gets.
+The buff should also apply to magic and miracles as well now.

 Some weapons just have many issues or are greatly outclassed, especially some that appear only late in the game.
 These changes improve them a bit.